 This year we decided to experiment with raising turkeys.
 We got the turkeys bred specifically for meat.
 They grow fast, eat a lot, have AMAZING personalities, are lovable, and ---well, can you tell I have become attached?

 (This article has been edited and republished from last Fall.)

 We didn't actually PLAN to raise turkeys for meat...in fact, we were ignorant about the fact that there are HUGE differences between meat turkeys and heritage turkeys.
 You can read more about that in this article, Seven Things We Learned About Turkeys This Year.

-NOTE: There are affiliate links (mainly to Amazon) in this article.
-If you happen to click through and make any type of purchase, I will receive a very small commission at no extra cost to you!
-I truly appreciate your help in supporting Healing Harvest Homestead!
-Heidi
+FTC Disclosure: There are affiliate links (mainly to Amazon) in this article.
+If you happen to click through and make any type of purchase, I may earn a very small commission at no extra cost to you!

 We were so excited when our turkey hens (not so little anymore) began to lay eggs!
 One of them in particular, began to give us an egg about every other day.
 Then---the eggs just stopped coming.
 We didn't think much of it, because we are new to turkeys, and I had returned to the classroom to teach for the school year---in other words, I was SUPER busy at that time.

 So when my husband and I visited our flock (like we do at least once a day and usually more often) to feed and gather eggs this Saturday evening, we noticed that little Mama was not looking very well.